isx45128227/MongoVsPostgres/documentacio.md

 ## Query attack

-Once we have tested the query performance with only one query at the same time and having dedicated all machine, we must try what would happen if multiple queries are sent at the same time so that we can analyze what results do we obtain if we implement and use this structure.
+Once we have tested the query performance with only one query at the same time and having dedicated all the system to execute that process, we must try what would happen if multiple queries are sent simultaneously so that we can analyze what results do we obtain if we implement this structure.

 ### Postgres